 Your class preparation has two parts, only one of which is graded.
 The first, graded part of your class preparation entails answering questions about the case study that we will discuss in class.
 There are graded case writeups for weeks 2 - 9.
+These problems require integrative thinking and clear communication and are excellent preparation for the new questions in the BEC section of the CPA exam.

 The second, ungraded part of your class preparation is a set of problems from the textbook.
-These problems are intended to isolate key technical features of the material in a simpler setting than the case study and give you practice in skills that will prepare you for the BEC portion of the CPA exam.
-I will supply an answer key for these questions, but I urge you to try to answer the questions yourself before consulting the key.
+These problems are intended to isolate key technical features of the material in a simpler setting than the case study and give you practice in skills that will prepare you for the older-style questions on the BEC section of the CPA exam.
+I will supply an answer key for these questions in class, but I urge you to try to answer the questions yourself before consulting the key.
 If you're unable to obtain the solution, the course TA will be prepared to work these problems with you in office hours.

-Questions about the case that are to be answered in your case writeup are designated by an asterisk () in the Class Preparation Questions (see Smartsite and coursepack).
+Questions about the case that are to be answered in your case writeup are designated by an asterisk () in the Class Preparation Questions (available on Canvas).
 Assigned problems from the textbook are also indicated in Class Preparation Questions; however, again, these are not to be submitted for a grade.

 What is allowed: this is an Individual Assignment; however, team discussion beforehand is permitted.
 The case questions are designed to prepare you to participate in class.
-If you do not give sufficient attention to them before class, it is unlikely that you will earn strong marks in class participation and you may find the pace of class challenging.
+If you do not give suffient attention to them before class, it is unlikely that you will earn strong marks in class participation and you may find the pace of class challenging.
 I encourage students to work together on case preparation; however, each student is to compose their own answers to case questions for the writeup.
 The case writeup is not a team assignment.
 Submitting the work of another student or permitting another student to copy your work are violations that will be referred to Student Judicial Affairs for investigation.